 Over the years dentistry has evolved from an imprecise practice based on traditional beliefs and folk cures, to a structured medical discipline that relies on science and technology.
 Although modern dentistry has come a long way, there are still many dental myths that are passed on by word of mouth.
-Smile Factory, Goa dentists help bust some dental myths.
+Smile Factory, Goa dentists help bust some Dental myths.

 Do not buy over the counter drugs

-2. Do not use hot compress
+2. Do not use a hot compress

 3. Do not use mouthwash without consulting your dentist

 Mouthwashes aren’t designed to replace daily brushing and flossing of your teeth.
 They are usually recommended by the dentist as a supplement to daily dental care of brushing flossing and rinsing.
 Overusing mouthwashes can result in an increased risk of oral cancer.

 This is a very popular myth in India.
 Extraction of teeth properly executed may in no way affect your eyesight.
 Sometimes due to anesthesia or swelling your eyesight may get a little blurry, for some time, but there is no harm caused to the eyesight because of extraction.

 2. Teeth should not be extracted during rains

 Patients very often hesitate to extract their teeth during monsoons, believing that it would affect their well-being.
 The weather plays no role in extraction and it can be safely done in any weather.

 Salt is a very abrasive substance and can erode teeth enamel and damage your teeth.
 Due to the weakened protection of the enamel, you are exposing your teeth to decay and erosion.